 ASSESSMENT OF EFFECT OF REGULATIONS UPON JOBS AND BUSINESS EXPANSION, ELIMINATION OR CREATION

 The OSHPD has assessed whether or not and to what extent this proposal will affect the following:

-- A. The creation or elimination of jobs within the State of California.
-There will be no adverse impact. - B. The creation of new businesses or the elimination of existing businesses within the State of California.
+A. The creation or elimination of jobs within the State of California.

-There will be no significant adverse impact.
+There will be no adverse impact.